ChroGPS Dash

 - Hardware: Raspberry Pi or similar SBC with a GPS module connected.

-- Pre-installed: Chrony and GPSd must be installed and running before running the installer.
+- GPS/NTP Stack: Chrony and GPSd must be installed and configured before running the installer.
+If you need to set these up, the Hardware Setup script handles this automatically.

-In addition to native Debian 12/13, the installer explicitly supports:
+In addition to native Debian 12 (bookworm) or greater, the installer explicitly supports:

-- Raspberry Pi OS: Versions based on Bookworm or Trixie.
+- Raspberry Pi OS: Versions based on Bookworm or greater.

 Documentation